maroacc/LSTM-padel-video-classification/README.md

 `	$ python extract_files.py mp4`

 8. Check the data_file.csv and choose the acceptable sequence length of frames.
 It should be less or equal to lowest one if you want to process all videos in dataset.
+We recommend a length of 43 frames (avg -2*std).
 9. Extract sequence for each video with InceptionV3 and train LSTM.
 Run train.py script with sequence_length, class_limit, image_height, image_width args

-`	$ python train.py 75 2 720 1280`
+`	$ python predict.py 43 2 480 640`

 10. Save your best model file.
 (For example, lstm-features.hdf5)
 11. Evaluate your model using predict.py.
 It will generate an .xlsx with the confusion matrix and the predictions for each video.